raspberrypilearning/interactive-animation/en/step_7.md

 --- /task ---

-Each sprite has a different algorithm which makes its behaviour unique.
+Each sprite has a different <span class="keyword">algorithm<span class="definition">A set of precise instructions for performing a task.</span></span> which makes its behaviour unique.

 --- task ---